nginx-proxy/nginx-proxy/README.md

 ### Custom Nginx Configuration

-If you need to configure Nginx beyond what is possible using environment variables, you can provide custom configuration files on either a proxy-wide or per-`VIRTUAL_HOST` basis.
+If you need to configure Nginx beyond what is possible using environment variables, you can provide custom configuration files on either a proxy-wide or per-`@proxy/virtualHost` basis.

 #### Replacing default proxy settings